AntidoteDB/antidote/apps/vaxine/README.md

 # Vaxine
-Welcome to the Vaxine repository!

-Vaxine provides rich-CRDT features on top of Antidote [Antidote](https://github.com/AntidoteDB/antidote).
+Welcome to the Vaxine application!
+Vaxine provides rich-CRDT features on top of Antidote [Antidote](./antidote).

 Vaxine extends Antidote with a relational-oriented data-model, the ability to maintain invariants, a query language and real-time subscriptions service.
 Vaxine enables developers to create applications that are scalable and maintain consistency, without making the typical availability sacrifices of CP systems.